-Simultaneous ECG comparison is performed on the final Minnesota codes using the first ECG of the hospitalization as the reference.
-Serial ECG changes are also determined three times, blinded.
-Serial change categories are: significant increase, decrease (but not for Q-codes), no change (this implies no increase for Q-codes) or technical problem.
-The final categories are adjudicated by a senior coder and added to the Minnesota Coding and Serial Change Hospital ECG form (Appendix O).
-Serial Change criteria are in Appendix L. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.
+ECGs that fit the change criteria (i.e., any pattern ED1 through ED7 or EV1 through EV8) are examined side by side for Serial ECG change.
+Simultaneous ECG comparison is performed by a senior coder on the final Minnesota codes using the first ECG of the hospitalization as the reference.
+Serial change categories are: significant increase, decrease (but not for Q-codes), no change (this implies no increase for Q-codes) or technical problem (Appendix O).
+Serial Change criteria are in Appendix N. These objective rules for side-by-side ECG evaluation are used to determine whether a Minnesota code change between ECG pairs is significant.

 As an example, the ARIC protocol defines a new Minnesota code 1-2-7 as a potential ischemic event.
 Persons with this severity of ECG change will have simultaneous ECG comparison.
 The ECG comparison procedure (for this case) requires a \geq 1mm R-wave amplitude decrease between corresponding leads of the reference and comparison ECGs.
 The criteria for 1-2-7 are QS patterns in V1, V2, and V3.
 If the reference ECG has R-waves that are \geq 1mm tall in V1 or V2 or V3, then when comparing these ECGs side by side, the R-waves in the reference ECG appear to decrease the appropriate amount (at least 1mm) and a "significant increase" is noted on the Appendix O form.
-If the reference ECG has R-waves < 1mm tall, it cannot fulfill the change criteria and "no change" is noted (see Appendix W).
+If the reference ECG has R-waves < 1mm tall, it cannot fulfill the change criteria and "no change" is noted (see Appendix U).